Do You Have a Backstory?

 Each character needs a history that helps explain his or her actions.
 You may never even write about his or her history in the actual story.
 But you as the author need to know every main character’s history.

-In writing book 2 of The Realm Series, I am expanding the role of Prime Minister Vivi Sel Luan.
-I didn’t give her much of a personality in book 1.
+Example: In writing book 2 of The Realm Series, I am expanding the role of Prime Minister Vivi Sel Luan.
+I didn’t give her much of a personality in book one.
 As I was writing book 2 and putting her in various circumstances, I realized I didn’t know how she should respond.
 So I stopped writing the story and spent some time making up Vivi’s backstory.
 I had to create her history so I could understand why she wanted certain things and why she would act in certain ways.
 Now, when I put her in a situation, how she should respond becomes almost obvious!
 The character determines what happens and helps create the story!

 When creating a backstory, you can start by thinking first of the end results you want in the character and working your way backwards.
 Or you can think of the history first and how that would shape him or her in the future.
 I usually end up doing a combination of the two until I’m happy with the way the character has turned out.